elpop/ga_cli/README.md

 ## To-Do

-    '-add' option to add a key with manual parameters to the key ring (no via QR).
+    -add option to add a key with manual parameters to the key ring (no via QR).

 ## Author